 Intimate bible study groups are great for building a community within your membership.
 While Sunday Service brings members in, Bible Study strengthens their bond to your church.
 Promote your church’s Bible Study with printable flyers and social media graphics.

 Church conferences are an excellent strategy to promote your church.
 Inviting professional speakers can elevate your small church to a mainstream status.
 Plus, you’ll broaden your network and build relationships with nearby organizations.
 Build a bridge of communication with sister churches by inviting lead members to speak at your conference.
 This generates comradery within the church community, and fosters a mutually beneficial networking opportunity for both church bodies.
 Additionally, conferences are great for highlighting a specific demographic or group within your church community, such as women, mothers, fathers or teenagers.
-Share the conference online and on social media with custom flyers, videos, and social graphics.
+Share the conference online and on social media with custom flyers, videos, social graphics, conference flyers and conference posters.

 Traditionally, revival meetings and events have proven effective at recruiting new members through the church body.
 Hosting a revival event is also a great way to bring in the youth and inspire them to champion and advocate for your church.
 Equip them with social media templates to post online, or give them printable posters to pass around at school or work.